Varuthapadatha Valibar Sangam: Remakes

 The film was remade by Nanda Kishore in Kannada as Adyaksha, starring Sharan in the lead role and was released in 2014.
 At the same year, the film's Telugu remake was helmed by G. Nageswara Reddy, starring Manchu Manoj in the lead role and was titled as Current Theega.

 Legacy

 A comic book on this film was published by Navneetha Publications in August 2018, and was made available at the Discovery Book Palace, located at YMCA, Nandanam, Chennai.
-This is the third Tamil film to have a comic book series of the same title, followed by Muthu, Baahubali, Ra.One and Indrajith.
 In a scene from the Tamil film Maan Karate also starring Sivakarthikeyan, Yogi Babu teases Hansika by singing Oodha Colour Ribbon.
 In the 2016 film Rajinimurugan, also directed by Ponram, Sivakarthikeyan plays the title character and reprised his role of Bosepandi for a cameo at the ending.